-While almost everyone claims to want a happy, fulfilling, healthy, sustainable lifestyle, most of us engage in behaviors or beliefs that sabotage this aim in one or more areas of our lives.
+When people claim to want happy, fulfilling, healthy lifestyles, why do they engage in behaviors that sabotage this aim in one or more areas of their lives?

 Why?
 What would compel intelligent, conscious humans to move in any direction less than the fulfillment of their happiness and health?

-Everything we, as humans, do has a secondary gain.
+Everything we, as humans, do has a secondary gain, including self sabotage.
 At some level, we are convinced that our behaviors, even those that are dysfunctional or self-destructive, are leading us toward our desired goals.

 For instance, you may strive to keep yourself in shape so that you are attractive to the opposite sex.
-Or you may over-indulge in alcohol in an attempt to feel more attractive.
+And then you find yourself over-indulging in sweets.
 Sometimes the secondary gain of a negative behavior is not obvious, but invariably it is a misguided attempt at the happiness, health and fulfillment we all seek.

 While there may be environmental causes of disease, there is compelling evidence of underlying psychological and emotional connections.
 A 30–year study by Psychologists Suzanne C. Segerstrom, Ph.D., and Gregory E. Miller, Ph.D.,revealed, “Stressful events reliably associate with changes in the immune system and…characteristics of those events are important in determining the kind of change that occurs.”

 In other words, the nature of the stress incurred will determine the nature of the resulting condition.
 And the main cause of stress?
-Years of research indicate that the root of most stress is a misalignment between a person’s true core values and their beliefs, attitudes, and behaviors.
-This misalignment is the difference between the bright, expansive being we can sense that we are (“deep self”), and our everyday experience of being bound to tradition, expectations, duty, obligation, or misconceptions about reality.
+Years of my own clinical observations indicate that the root of most stress is a misalignment between a person’s true core values and their beliefs, attitudes, and behaviors.
+It is the sabotage of our own rules and aims!
+This misalignment is the difference between the bright, expansive being we believe, and can sense, that we are (“deep self”), and our everyday experience of being bound to tradition, expectations, duty, obligation, or misconceptions about reality.
 Minor misalignment might appear as trivial bad habits.
-Major misalignment often presents as disease.
+Major chronic misalignment often presents as disease.

 Abraham Maslow, the noted psychologist who pioneered studies of the human personality, gave a classic description of the experience of the deep self: ‘These moments were of pure, positive happiness, when all doubts, all fears, all inhibitions, all tensions, all weaknesses, were left behind.
 Now self-consciousness was lost.
 All separateness and distance from the world disappeared…’ Maslow labeled these as “peak experiences” because of their rarity, and yet described their curative power as going far beyond their brief duration.